timbrinson/FloraCatalog/docs/AI_DEVELOPMENT_PROTOCOL.md

 - **Guardrail D (Preservation Over Brevity)**: Maintaining a complete historical record in roadmap documents is more important than keeping the XML response short.
 - **Guardrail E (The Zero-Action Rule)**: The AI is strictly prohibited from modifying *any* file—including documentation like `VISION_STATEMENT.md`—without explicit user approval of the specific plan in the current turn.
 - **Guardrail F (Explicit Sign-Off Rule)**: The AI is strictly forbidden from marking a `TASK_BACKLOG.md` item as `[x]` or moving it to the "Archive" based on its own assessment of completion.
 Even if the AI believes a task is finished, the document update only occurs after a direct command from the Human Architect (e.g., "Verified, mark as done").
+- **Guardrail G (Dead Code Hygiene)**: During architectural transitions (e.g., switching from cards to grids), the AI must proactively identify orphaned files that no longer have import references in the main tree.
+The AI must list these as "Recommended Deletions" in the planning phase and remove them if authorized.

 ## 7. Behavioral Warnings & Anti-Patterns
 Past sessions have identified "Drift" patterns that must be avoided: